RennurApps/AwareIM-resources/README.md

       + [App Store](http://itunes.apple.com/us/app/chrome/id535886823?ls=1&mt=8) - Available for iOS 6.0 or later.

 #### Under the hood - Updates and Security Fixes
 > Disclaimer: Use this information and instructions at your own risk.
-There is no support provided for any of the updates performed outside of default AwareIM installation.
+There is no support provided for any of the updates performed outside of default Aware IM installation.

-> Caution: Installing AwareIM update (Setup.exe), overwites and resets Tomcat & JDK folders back to default.
+> Caution: Installing Aware IM update (Setup.exe), overwites and resets Tomcat & JDK folders back to default.
 In fact, all files are replaced during update.
 Always keep all new and amended files incl. images separately and copy+paste them back once the install is complate.

   + [**Tomcat**](http://tomcat.apache.org/) - **Tomcat 6.0.35 32bit** installed by default.
     + [Tomcat **v6.0.41**](http://tomcat.apache.org/download-60.cgi) - Download only.
 64bit recommended.
 Contains Important vulnerability fixes.